macro187/CsvDemo/readme.md

 ===========

 -   No more than one person at the same address
--   CSV fields are in a known order, no header required
+-   CSV fields are in a known order
+-   CSV header present
 -   No invalid/unexpected/missing CSV data
 -   No CSV data that differs by case only
 -   No CSV data containing comma, quote, or newline characters